Manta-Network/docs/docs/guides/MantaPay.md

 - If you see "..." or "Syncing to network," wait for your balances to finish loading before trying to transact.
 - Try refreshing the page.

-If all these checks pass and you still can't send transactions, please let us know on discord in the [`#dolphin-testnet`](https://discord.gg/c72QMWEVyY) channel so that we can improve Dolphin!
+If all these checks pass and you still can't send transactions, please let us know on [Discord](https://www.discord.gg/mantanetwork) so that we can improve Manta!

 ## FAQ